tabulate/tabulate/README.md

 Prior to version 1, no changes were listed here (there were too many of them, and nothing was stable yet).

-## Upgrade Notice

-No special action needs to be taken to upgrade.
-Tabulate can be deactivated and reactivated without losing any data; if uninstalled, it will remove everything that it's added (but you will be warned before this happens, don't worry).

-No custom database tables are modified during upgrade, activation, deactivation, or uninstallation.